George Seldes: Lenin and Mussolini

 Seldes spent the next ten years as an international reporter for the Chicago Tribune.
+At the instigation of war correspondent Floyd Gibbons, he dropped the name "Henry", and started covering international affairs, despite originally being relunctant to do so.
 He interviewed Lenin in 1922.
 He and three other reporters were expelled in 1923 when Soviet authorities, who routinely censored foreign reporters' telegraphed dispatches, found articles by the four reporters, disguised as personal letters, being smuggled out in a diplomatic mailpouch to avoid censorship.
 The expulsion was facilitated, according to Seldes, after his publisher and owner, "Colonel" Robert R. McCormick, failed to show sufficient respect when writing to the Soviets to protest censorship.

 In 1925, the Chicago Tribune sent him to Italy where he wrote about Benito Mussolini and the rise of fascism.
 (Mussolini had served as Seldes's stringer before the former took power.)
 He investigated the murder of Giacomo Matteotti, the head of the parliamentary section of the Italian Unitary Socialist Party.
 His article implicated Mussolini in the killing, and Seldes was expelled from Italy.
 He wrote an account of Italian censorship and intimidation of American reporters for Harper's Magazine.

 In 1927, the Chicago Tribune sent Seldes to Mexico, but his articles criticizing American corporations for their use of that country's mineral rights were not well received.
 Seldes returned to Europe, but found that his work increasingly censored to fit the political views of the newspaper's owner, McCormick.